F5Networks/f5-cloud-failover-extension/docs/userguide/quickstart.rst

    Cloud Failover extension supports BIG-IP version 14.1.X and later.

-#.
-Download the latest RPM package from |github| in the **dist** directory.
+1. Download the latest RPM package from |github| in the **dist** directory.

-#.
-Upload and install the RPM package on the using the BIG-IP GUI:
+2. Upload and install the RPM package on the using the BIG-IP GUI:

 - :guilabel:`Main tab > iApps > Package Management LX > Import`

 .. image:: ../images/cloud-failover-import.png
-  :width: 800
+  :width: 1000

 - Select the downloaded file and click :guilabel:`Upload`
-  - For complete instructions see :ref:`installgui-ref` or :ref:`installcurl-ref`.
+- For complete instructions see :ref:`installgui-ref` or :ref:`installcurl-ref`

-#.
-Be sure to see the |known-issues| to review any known issues and other important information before you attempt to use Cloud Failover.
+3. Be sure to see the |known-issues| to review any known issues and other important information before you attempt to use Cloud Failover.

-#.
-Provide authorization (basic auth) to the BIG-IP system:
+4. Provide authorization (basic auth) to the BIG-IP system:

    - If using a RESTful API client like Postman, in the :guilabel:`Authorization` tab, type the user name and password for a BIG-IP user account with Administrator permissions.
    - If using cURL, see :ref:`installcurl-ref`.

-#.
-Using a RESTful API client like Postman, send a GET request to the URI
-   ``https://{{host}}/mgmt/shared/cloud-failover/info`` to ensure Cloud Failover is running properly.
+5. Using a RESTful API client like Postman, send a GET request to the URI ``https://{{host}}/mgmt/shared/cloud-failover/info`` to ensure Cloud Failover is running properly.
 You should receive an expect response of Success after you have posted this declaration.
 For example: